jina-ai/jina/docs/tutorials/gpu-executor.md

 Docker container.
 You will also learn how to use GPU with pre-built Hub executors.

-Using a GPU allows you to significantly speed up encoding for most deep learning models, reducing response latency by anything from 5 to 100 times, depending on the model used and inputs.
+Using a GPU allows you to significantly speed up encoding for most deep learning models, reducing response latency by anything from 5 to 100 times, depending on the model and inputs used.

-Jina enables you to use GPUs like you normally would in a Python script, or in a Docker container - it does not impose any additional requirements or configuration.

 ```{admonition} Important
 :class: important